Praqma/LearnKubernetes/kamran/External-LoadBalancer.md

 Hurray!
 It works!

-**We never lose!** (Kelsey Hightower)
+**We never lose!**

-# More notes:
+# More notes / future work:
-* So the iptables DNAT works beautifully, sending traffic towards one target IP.
+* So the iptables DNAT (and SNAT) works beautifully, sending traffic towards one target IP.
 I need to investigate if we can use multiple IPs as a target for DNAT.
 That way I do not have to write multiple DNAT rules for all the destination pods.
 If it doesn't work i.e. if the multiple IP addresses are not supported, I just have to create a Iptables "named chain" for each type of traffic and in each chain, I will have multiple DNAT rules for each individual target pod.
+* Henrik suggests that instead of hitting pods from LB, why don't we try to hit the service IP from LB?
+That way we do not have to go through  creating a mechanism for service discovery and managing haproxy configuration generation, or IPTables rules management.
+This is a great idea!
+I am not sure if that can be implemented (easily) though.
+There are several reasons for this:
+** The IPs belonging to the Services/PortalNetwork are not implemented on any interface on any node.
+So the routing table of any node does not know about the service IPs.
+How would we make a LB reach a sevrice IP?
+**  The kubernetes master node cannot reach a service IP, even when it (the master) is part of the kubernetes pod/flannel network.
+Only (pods runing on) nodes are able to do so.
+Why?
+There are some crazy IPTables rules on nodes, which help achieve this.
+May be I need to reverse engineer that to use that in my LB?
+** Make diagrams on how this whole thing (LoadBalancer) works, based on work done in this document.